cryptonetlab/retriev/README.md

 If you want to build the node from the source you have to follow few steps, they're similar for both `provider` and `referee` so, assuming you're chosing one of them please change `NODE_TYPE` with `provider` or `referee`, depending on your choice.

-Please be also sure to change `YOUR_INFURA_PROJECT_ID` with your previously generated Infura Id.
+Please be also sure to change `YOUR_INFURA_API_KEY` with your previously generated Infura Id.

 ```
 # Clone repository